 This Mother’s Day left me wondering about how much virtue we culturally place on “motherhood,” and the “super mom” meme.

 Supermoms…is it a tired cultural trope?
-Or just the most recent way of describing the status quo for women throughout all human history?
+Or is it just the most recent way of describing the status quo for women throughout all of human history?

 Popular culture is cluttered with seminars, books, websites, and blogs focused on the over-functioning contemporary American mom.